1000realities/edgerealities-sdk-unity/README.md

-# Edge Realities android SDK + example
+# Edge Realities Unity SDK + example

-This repository contains the android client SDK example for the core Edge Realities platform by [1000 realities](http://1000realities.io) (formerly known as CloudSLAM).
+This repository contains the Unity 3D client SDK example for the core Edge Realities platform by [1000 realities](http://1000realities.io) (formerly known as CloudSLAM).
 Edge Realities is a framework for creating 6DoF tracking and augmented reality experiences using a remote server.
 **Please note that while this repository contains the client SDK, an Edge Realities server instance is necessary to operate it.
 For more information on how to obtain a license for an Edge Realities server instance please contact <info@1000realities.io>.**

 ## Demo video